SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/managing-applications.html.md

 * Alarms: Alarms for given application, provided in realtime
 * Events: Events for given application, provided in realtime

-The status information is available for subscribed informations as well as for own applications.
+The status information is available for subscribed applications as well as for own applications.
+Information on subscribed subtenants is only visible for the application owner.

 To view the status you need the following permissions: ROLE_APPLICATION_MANAGEMENT_READ & ROLE_INVENTORY_READ